chadwcarlson/strapi-notes/README.md

 └── yarn.lock
 ```

-In `.platform.app.yaml`, we have the copy-paste juggle for mounts
+In the template's `.platform.app.yaml`, we have the copy-paste juggle already for mounts, which will place our now committed `articles` content type into the mount.

 ```yaml
 hooks: